KrusnikViers/Lexicanum/README.md

 # Lexicanum

-GUI utility to build and edit Anki decks for foreign words
+A GUI utility to build and edit Anki decks for foreign words

 ## Development flow

-General conventions regarding release process and versioning is described in [VERSIONS](VERSIONS.md) file.
+General conventions regarding the release process and versioning is described in the [VERSIONS](VERSIONS.md) file.

-Features list is split between github issues and the [FEATURES](FEATURES.md) file.
-Expectation is that eventually [FEATURES](FEATURES.md) file will be completely removed.
+The features list is split between github issues and the [FEATURES](FEATURES.md) file.
+Expectation is that eventually the [FEATURES](FEATURES.md) file will be completely removed.

+## Working with project

+In the text below, `ROOT_DIR` should be replaced with the path to the directory containing this README file.

+### Generate UI files

+The project uses Qt framework, so to build it from sources you will need to generate python files for UI files before referring to them from code.
+To do so, run `ROOT_DIR/build_tools/convert_ui_files.py`.
+Important: this code will use a generator tool from PySide package available, and will look for the Qt-specific files in the `../../ui` directory recursively, regardless of the working directory.

+### Run project without .exe

+Run `ROOT_DIR/main.py` with `ROOT_DIR` as a working directory.
+You will need to generate UI files first.

+### Building .exe

+In order to build an .exe file that would work under Windows OS, run `ROOT_DIR/build_tools/create_binary_win.bat` with `ROOT_DIR` as a working directory.
+It creates a standalone portable executable file, that could be run without installing Python or dependency packages on the target machine.